dr. Annelies Coene (PhD)

 She has been a guest scientist at the Physikalisch-Technische Bundesanstalt in Berlin and was a visiting researcher at UMIT - the Private University for Health Sciences, Medical Informatics and Technology GmbH in Austria.

-Her research was selected to be a featured article in IEEE Transactions on Biomedical Engineering.
-Recently, she has been granted the AIG award for her PhD, which is a quadrennial award for the best PhD thesis concerning engineering at Ghent University (selected from 400+ PhD’s).
+Her research was also selected as featured article in IEEE Transactions on Biomedical Engineering and AIP Advances.
+She has been granted the AIG award for her PhD, which is a quadrennial award for the best PhD thesis concerning engineering at Ghent University.
+Furthermore, she was a semi-finalist of the Flemish PhD Cup, which resulted in her research being broadcasted among multiple media channels (VRT, EOS, De Morgen, CANVAS).

 - ’Dynamical magnetic response of iron oxide nanoparticles inside live cells’.
 ACS Nano, 2018.
 (PMID: 29508990)